waffleio/waffle.io-takeout/doc/DEV.md

   - Storage on physical hard drive: Dynamically allocated
   - File location and size: 16GB
 4. Once it is created, right click on the new VirtualBox in the left column of VirtualBox Manager and select "settings"
-5. Under the "Storage" tab, add a new Controller: IDE and select "Choose disk".
+5. Under the "Storage" tab, click the "Add CD/DVD Drive Device" icon next to the "Controller: IDE" and then select "Choose disk".
 A finder window should open.
 Navigate to and select the Ubuntu .iso file you downloaded in step 1.
 6. Under the "Network" tab, create a new Adapter with this config:
   - Attached to: "Bridged Adapter"
   - Name: Wi-Fi (AirPort)